 on the drum shell.
 This gave way to higher strength materials of construction, from SA 204 C

 steels to SA 387 22 and even Grade 21 (3Cr - 1Mo) but reliability did not improve.
 Other

 measures were proposed which were motivated by drum bulging.
 The BIF™ methodology was a trend

-that relied on comparitive bulge characterization.
+that relied on comparative bulge characterization.
 Recently, a technique designated as PSI™

 / plastic strain index has been publicized.
 Both approaches are considered proprietary, insofar